carmencchow/cyclistic_casestudy/README.md

 <b>Number of Rides</b>

-The pie chart shows that <b>4,178,369</b> (or 4.18 million) unique rides were taken from June 2023 to August 2024.
+The pie chart shows that a combined <b>4,178,369</b> (or 4.18 million) unique rides were taken by both groups from June 2023 to August 2024.
 Of these, rides by annual members made up <b>64.8%</b> (or 2.71 million) of the total number, and casual riders accounted for <b>35.2%</b> or 1.47 million rides.

 ![ridemembers](https://github.com/user-attachments/assets/f7cb498b-5e06-45d2-8f72-b694ecddbd9e)